Careers in Medical Laboratory Science

 - Equipment and supply companies

-According to the annual salary survey of the Medical Laboratory Observer, median salaries for Medical Laboratory Scientists are $53,195 for a Medical Laboratory Scientist and $60,684 for an Assistant/Chief Medical Laboratory Scientist.
+According to the annual salary survey of the Medical Laboratory Observer, 2014 salaries are $59,833 for a Medical Laboratory Scientist.

 Professional groups offer such valuable benefits as networking opportunities, the chance to have a voice in policy discussions, and subscriptions to journals.